marmiou/web-automation-with-Cypress/README.md

 Run the tests:

-You can run the tests via the Cypress app
+You can run the tests via the Cypress app or with cli:
+#### `yarn cypress run --spec cypress/e2e/factorial.cy.js --reporter mochawesome`

 ## Built With